 Where we give it to you straight.
 (For the full print, see the card agreements.)

-- Discover it — 18-Month Balance Transfer: A solid card that offers a nice-long window to pay down your debts — and the opportunity to earn rewards after
+- Discover it Balance Transfer: A solid card that offers a nice-long window to pay down your debts — and the opportunity to earn rewards after

 - Citi Simplicity: Because you’ll get a longer than average span of 21 months of interest-free financing

-- Citi Double Cash: Because you’ll have 15 months to pay back your balances and earn 2% back on new purchases (Full Disclosure: Citibank advertises on Credit.com, but that results in no preferential editorial treatment.)
+- Citi Double Cash: Because you’ll have 18 months to pay back your balances and earn up to 2% cash back – 1% when you buy plus 1% as you pay.
+(Full Disclosure: Citibank advertises on Credit.com, but that results in no preferential editorial treatment.)

 - Chase Slate: Because it’s one of the few cards that let you skip a balance transfer fee